WHAT IS AN ONLINE COURSE?

 Online courses minimize visual and auditory distractions thereby encouraging the candidate to focus on course content and hence result in meaningful learning.

-WHAT ARE THE BASIC COMPETENCIES REQUIRED TO SUCESSFULLY COMPLETE AN ONLINE COURSE?
+WHAT ARE THE BASIC COMPETENCIES REQUIRED TO SUCCESSFULLY COMPLETE AN ONLINE COURSE?

 - Send and receive emails (with attachment).